adamp-github/adamp-github.github.io/index.md

 - Application: VI
 - Format: HTML
 - Text: Touchtyped
 Blog updates: End each post with timestamp / OS / Text editor / Location (City) /  WPM

 ## 22nd April 2021 - Road to SysOps
 ### LinkedIn Learning
-Completed the 4 hr high availability sharif nijim lecture Very good overall
+Completed the 4 hr 'High Availability' lecture by Sharif Nijim - Very good overall Versioning is required on both buckets for Cross region replication EBS volumes can now be attached to multiple instances Elasticache versions are slightly behind on AWS
-Versioning is required on both buckets for Cross region replication EBS volumes can now be attached to multiple instances Elasticache versions are slightly behind on Aws
+Amazon Keyspaces is the AWS implementation of Apache Cassandra
-Amazon Keyspaces is the Aws implementation of Apache Cassandra Keyspaces is not yet multi-region
+- Keyspaces is not yet multi-region
 Added High Availability to my profile
 Started AWS: Deployment and Provisioning 5h Brandon Rich
 ### QwikLabs